Claiming Process

 5. Retrieve Payment Statement and Update Claim Batch

-Once your claim has been marked as Paid, Maica retrieves the final financial details from Services Australia.
+Once your claim has been marked as Completed, Maica retrieves the final financial details from Services Australia.

 As soon as the status is updated, Maica contacts Services Australia using the Payment Statement API and fetches all the payment breakdowns linked to your claim.